Crying Baby - Before 3 Months Old

 - Use a big square blanket and the "burrito-wrap" technique:

-- Step 1: Have the arms straight at the sides.
+- Step 1: have the arms inside and straight at the sides.

-- Caution: Stop swaddling when your baby shows signs of rolling over.
-Age limit: 4 months.
+- Caution: stop swaddling when your baby shows signs of rolling over.
+Age limit: 2 months.
+The startle reflex will most often be gone by this age.
+At 2 months, transfer to a sleep sack with the arms out.

 - Read the book (or view the DVD),"The Happiest Baby on the Block".
 Both products are authored by Dr. Harvey Karp.
-It is the best resource on how to calm fussy babies.
+It is a good resource on how to calm fussy babies.

 - White Noise for Crying: